rwth-acis/SWeVA-Editor-Page/README.md

 ## SWeVA-Editor-Page
-A Web page that displays the Collaborative Modeling and Visualization Tools of SWEVA.
+A Web page that displays the Collaborative Modeling tool and Visualization Tools of SWEVA.